TYPO3-Documentation/TYPO3CMS-Guide-HowToDocument/Documentation/WritingReST/MenuHierarchy.rst

 ---------------

 This will create a menu, using the header of Introduction/Index.rst and Configuration/Index.rst.
-The menu structure is not displayed on the current page as well ("hidden").
+The menu structure is not displayed as a table of contents on the current page ("hidden").

 .. code-block:: rest
    :linenos: